Let’s say you create a new email to promote the newly launched products on your eCommerce store.

 - Navigate to “Lists” under your Sendlane dashboard, and segment your contacts by their AOV.

 - Create different product recommendation campaigns to target contacts in different segments.
-You could have a campaign for low spenders (<$50), one for medium spenders (<$150), and one for big spenders (<$150). '
+You could have a campaign for low spenders (

 - Adjust the dollar amounts according to your industry and the products you’re selling!